automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Minotaurasaurus.md

 # Minotaurasaurus
-## Description: Named after the half-man, half-bull of Greek myth.
+## Named after the half-man, half-bull of Greek myth.